daberkow/win_sudo/README.md

 use /sudo/sudo/bin/Release/sudo.exe

 Update:
-/write option will add a ls and ifconfig to cmd
+/write option will add a ls, ifconfig, and superc to cmd